 Since graduating in London, Andrea Mastroiacovo now works as the in-house assistant engineer at Baltic Studios, collaborating with world-class songwriters, artist, producers and engineers.
 He has recently worked with James Bay, Paloma Faith, Ama Lou, and assisted Andy Taylor (Duran Duran, Rod Stewart) and Billy Halliday (Adele, U2, Frank Ocean, James Blake).
 The main responsibilities of his role include both technical and creative skills.
 Andrea ensures that all the equipment in the studio is in full working order and assists on sessions, helping producers, engineers and musicians in capturing the sound they are looking for.
 Andrea’s goals for the near future are to become a full in-house engineer at Baltic and to start producing bands and artists of his own.

-Following his graduation from our London school Dominic Parry has been working as a full-time apprentice at leading audio equipment rental company Britannia Row Productions.
+Following his graduation, Dominic Parry has been working as a full-time apprentice at leading audio equipment rental company Britannia Row Productions.
 Founded by Pink Floyd, Britannia Row has grown to become a global leader providing equipment for the London Olympics, Foo Fighters, Mumford & Sons and The Cure‘s tour.
 Dominic assisted in the 2019 Brit Awards as a stage technician for numerous performing acts including James Bay, Calvin Harris, Hugh Jackman, and P!NK.
-He has additionally worked on Andrea Bocelli’s world tour and the MTV European Music Awards.
-Dominic’s apprenticeship scheme at Britannia Row Productions continued on his training from ARI.
-He worked for several months in each of the companies departments (Maintenance, Speakers, Cables, Rigging, RF, Digital, Warehouse Manager Assistant & Prep) whilst sitting two 15 week training courses; Live Sound fundamentals and Live Sound Intermediate.
-Alongside his day work he has worked on gigs at The Roundhouse and the centennial WW1 memorial service.
+He has also worked on Andrea Bocelli’s world tour and the MTV European Music Awards.
+Dominic’s apprenticeship scheme at Britannia Row Productions continued the training he started at Abbey Road Institute.
+He worked for several months in each of the companies departments (Maintenance, Speakers, Cables, Rigging, RF, Digital, Warehouse Manager Assistant & Prep) whilst taking part in two 15 week training courses; Live Sound fundamentals and Live Sound Intermediate.
+Alongside his day work, Dominic Parry has worked on gigs at The Roundhouse and the centennial WW1 memorial service.

 Gabriëlle Stok now works as an assistant engineer at the West-London studio SARM, which was established by Chris Blackwell, the founder of Island Records.
 Since starting at SARM Gabrielle has been working on many sessions with both established and up and coming artists.
 Outside of her work there she also producing her own music to pitch to artists.
 Some of her highlights so far at SARM include working with American producer Jeff Bhasker (Kanye West, Jay Z, Mark Ronson), engineering during his writing sessions.
 Engineering has been her main focus since graduation, and Gabrielle also plans to maintain both work in production and songwriting as part of her future career plans.